ThinkDataEd/student/docs/unit2/lesson3.md

     100. What is the median value? <span style="color:grey">***The median number of candies eaten is 7 candies.***</span>

-###**Class Scribes:**
-One team of students will give a brief talk to discuss what they think the 3 most important topics of the day were.

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
+In you DS journal, do a quick write about what you think are the 3 most important topics you learned on this lesson.

-Students should calculate the median values for each of their personality color scores.
-They should compare the median values to the mean values (calculated in [Lesson 2](lesson2.md)) and make a decision about the possible shape of the distribution if we were to create a dot plot of the scores.
+Calculate the median values for each of the personality color scores.

+Compare the median values to the mean values (calculated in [Lesson 2](lesson2.md)) and make a decision about the possible shape of the distribution if we were to create a dot plot of the scores.
+Justify your answer.